Spring Boot Method Security with SAPL

 You can use the variables property to define environment variables, such as the configuration of Policy Information Points (PIPs).
 All policies can access the contents of these variables.

-This file completes the basic setup of the Maven project.
-Now, we can start implementing the application.
+This file completes the basic Maven setup.
+You can now start implementing the application.

 The Project Domain

-The domain is a library where books can only be viewed if the user meets the minimum age rating.
+The domain is a library where users can view a book only if they meet its minimum age requirement.
 If you are already familiar with Spring Boot, JPA, and Spring Security, skip ahead to Securing Repository Methods with SAPL.

 Define the Book Entity and Repository

-First, define a book entity that contains an ID, a name, a suitable age rating, and content.
-You can use project Lombok annotations to automatically create getters, setters, and constructors as follows:
+First, define a book entity that contains an ID, a name, an age rating, and content.
+You can use Lombok annotations to generate getters, setters, and constructors:

 @Data